probmods/probmods2/chapters/function-learning.md

 Another approach to this curve fitting problem is to choose a family of functions that we think is flexible enough to capture any curve we might encounter.
 One possibility is to simply fix the order of the polynomial to be a high number -- try fixing the order to 3 in the above example.

 An alternative is to construct a class of functions by composing matrix multiplication with simple non-linearities.
-Functions consrtucted in this way are called *artificial neural nets*.
+Functions constructed in this way are called *artificial neural nets*.
 Let's explore learning with this class of functions:

 ~~~~